 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates affecting the accompanying financial statements include the fair values of MBS, Eurodollar futures contracts, retained interests and asset valuation allowances.
+Significant estimates affecting the accompanying consolidated financial statements include the fair values of MBS, Investment in Orchid, Eurodollar futures contracts, interest rate swaptions, retained interests and asset valuation allowances.